x-board/x-board-protocol/docs/list-pins-capabilities.md

 You can't use this after part of the data has been defined, nor when the entire data part has been defined.

+Let's show this in some examples.

+    00
+        EF
+        01
+            EF
+            FF
+        05
+        FF
+    02
+        EF
+        03
+            EF
+            01
+                EF FF
+            05
+                DF EF
+                02
+                00 FF
+                80 FF
+            0A
+                EF FF
+            0F
+                DF 02 03 01 FF
+            FF
+        FF
+    03
+        DF 02 FF
+    FF

+The above example starts off with defining the mandatory operations.
+Then, it declares that it can use SoftPWM on pins 1 to 5, but only with frequencies above 128 (`80` in hexadecimal).
+Next, it uses the copying mechanic to state that it supports SoftPWM in the same way on pins 10-15 (`0A` and `0F` in hexadecimal respectively).
+Finally, it uses the copying mechanic again on the mode `03` to state it supports setting a default in exactly the same way as it supports setting pins right now.

+    00
+        EF
+        01
+            EF
+            FF
+        05
+        FF
+    02
+        EF
+        02
+            EF
+            01
+                EF FF
+            03
+            FF
+        03
+            EF
+            01
+                EF FF
+            05
+            FF
+        FF
+    03
+        EF
+        02
+            DF 02 02 FF
+        FF
+    FF

+This example defines the mandatory operations, as well as PWM on pins 1 through 3 (with any data) as well as SoftPWM on pins 1 through 5 (with any data as well).
+For the set default, it uses the copying mechanic to state that it supports PWM in the same way, without stating it supports other things (here: SoftPWM) for set default.

 ### The canonical response ###

 There are usually multiple ways to write a response for the same set of functionality.